 The process is focused on the local community and engages closely with local organisations to ensure that appropriate meeting times and venues are arranged.
-The process starts off with an action plan, whereby a series of options cards are used to identify issues of importance to the community and any issues which are specific to the local neighbourhood.
+The process starts off with an action plan in which a series of options cards are used to identify issues of importance to the community and any issues which are specific to the local neighbourhood.
 There are a series of blank options cards available to the residents enabling them to make their own more detailed views known.
-Once the issues are identified, a three-dimensional model is constructed, community achieves a sense of ownership and involvement in the process by creating the model as it also allows the creation of individual buildings such as the residents own houses.
+Once the issues are identified, a three-dimensional model is constructed, commonly out of cardboard and polystyrene at about a 1:300 scale.
+The community achieves a sense of ownership and involvement in the process by creating the model as it also allows the creation of individual buildings such as the residents own houses.
 Figure 3.3 illustrates members of a community examining a three-dimensional model of their area.